60pportunities/documentacao/docs/recipe_60pportunities_certificacao_gha_resumo.md

 ```
 Build:
-runs-on: ubuntu-latest # not linked to an environment
+runs-on: self-hosted # not linked to an environment
 steps: #...
 DeployDev:
-runs-on: ubuntu-latest
+runs-on: self-hosted
 environment: #...
 name: DEV # Indicates the name of the environment linked to this job
 steps: #...
 DeployPRD:
-runs-on: ubuntu-latest
+runs-on: self-hosted
 environment:
 name: PRD # Indicates the name of the environment linked to this job
 steps: